-Lighthouse Public Schools is a longtime charter school that is experiencing a renewal as a place for students to find care and support.
-The school is growing, and the leadership team is working to create a welcoming environment and serve students’ social and emotional needs.
-Lighthouse Public Schools is accepting applications for enrollment for the current school year in grades pre-K through 12.
-We have put together a guide to help you learn more about Lighthouse Public Schools and take steps to enroll your children.
+Lighthouse Public Schools is a place for students to reach their maximum potential in a safe, rewarding environment.
+Lighthouse Public Schools is accepting applications for enrollment for students in grades PK3–12.
+We have put together a guide to help you learn more about Lighthouse Public Schools and take steps to enroll your children for the current school year or the upcoming 2024–25 school year.

 About Lighthouse Public Schools